-Material and Methods preferences On tractor roads, including crossing locations, the preferred mulch is slash and brush walked into the trails (See "Specifications for use of 'Slash Packing" given below).
-On logging road fill slopes the preferred mulch is placed slash.
-On logging road surfaces or disturbed running areas at logging road watercourse crossings where near term future use IS expected the preferred mulch is straw.
-On logging road surfaces or disturbed running areas at logging road watercourse crossings where near term future use is NOT expected the preferred mulch is slash.
 Specifications for use of 'Slash Packing' Where 'slash packing' is used as a method of treatment it shall conform to the following specifications: Out-slope or waterbar the landing, logging road, or tractor road so that flow is not concentrated.
-25 The slash should be small enough diameter so that it can be crushed and embedded into the soil by track-walking over it with a piece of tracked equipment, generally 3 inches or less in diameter.
+The slash should be small enough diameter so that it can be crushed and embedded into the soil by track-walking over it with a piece of tracked 54 equipment, generally 3 inches or less in diameter.
 Place slash on disturbed areas by hand or with equipment so that at least 75% of the ground surface is covered with slash.
-Slash shall not be placed more than 1 foot thick to ensure that it may be effectively crushed and embedded by the tracked equipment.
+Slash shall not be placed more than 1 foot thick to ensure that it may be effectively crushed and embedded by the tracked ecuipment.
 After slash is placed, a piece of tracked equipment shall walk over the slash repeatedly until at least two thirds of the pieces of slash are touching the ground, and that most of the length of any individual piece of slash is in contact with the ground. e.
 923.5[943.5,963.5](n): When the natural ability of ground cover in WLPZ is inadequate to filter sediment.
-See (d.) above and (i.) below where applicable See "c." above. madequate to filter sediment. f.
-923.5[943.5,963.5](o): N/ Exceptions to soil stabilization A treatment timing.
+See (d.) above and (i.) below where applicable See "c." above. f.
+923.5[943.5,963.5](o): Exceptions to soil stabilization N/A i Non ASP & Exempt ASP watersheds WLPZ & Protected ELZ & EEZ N/A Description of Treatments Timing Protection Measures 26 n.
+916.7[936.7,956.7] Stabilization measures for WLPZ of CI & C II.
+Within the logging area and excluding landings, areas associated with logging roads or the traveled surface of the road, the following shall apply: within the WLPZ adjacent to Class I and Class II waters, areas where mineral soil exceeding 800 continuous square feet in size are exposed by timber on approaches to watercourse crossing on Class II waters or Class III waters if an ELZ or WLPZ is required, the disturbed area shall be stabilized to the extent necessary with mulching and/or slash packing shall be used to retain and improve the natural ability of the ground cover within the standard width of the WLPZ to filter sediment, minimize soil erosion, and stabilize banks of watercourses and lakes.
+When slash packing or mulching are employed the application area shall be at least 75% of the affected area and applied to a depth of at least two inches.
+Prior to a significant rain event that may cause overland flow.
+Prior to the Extended Wet Weather Period, October 15th and/or defined Winter Period, November 15th.
+See also Winter Period Operating Plan Item Heavy Equipment that may be employed to execute stabilization treatments hall not enter any WLPZ, ELZ or EEZ except on associated tractor watercourse crossings where construction and/or stabilization treatments will occur.
+23 below for operations in the EWWP.